DexterHuang/CyberCodeOnline/mobile-tutorial/equipment.md

 ## Upgrade Modules

 You can install upgrade modules in your equipment.
 In order to equip the module, it's level cannot be higher than the equipment's level.
-E.g.: you cannot install an lvl 20 upgrade module in level 5 gloves.
+E.g.: you cannot install a lvl 20 upgrade module in level 5 gloves.

 Upgrade modules can be removed at any time.
 Removed upgrade modules will take space in your inventory so pay attention to that.